Yehuda Bauer: Biography

-Yehuda Bauer was born in Prague, Czechoslovakia and fluent in Czech, Slovak and German.
-He later learned Hebrew, Yiddish, English, French and Polish.
+Yehuda Bauer was born in Prague, Czechoslovakia on 6 April 1926.
+He was fluent in Czech, Slovak and German.
+Bauer later learned Hebrew, Yiddish, English, French and Polish.
 His father had strong Zionist convictions and during the 1930s he tried to raise money to relocate his family to the British Mandate of Palestine.
-On the day Nazi Germany annexed Czechoslovakia, March 15, 1939, the family immigrated to Palestine by managing to get past Nazi officials on a train which slipped them over the border into Poland.
+On the day Nazi Germany annexed Czechoslovakia, 15 March 1939, the family immigrated to Palestine by managing to get past Nazi officials on a train which slipped them over the border into Poland.
 From there they moved via Romania to Palestine.
+His father, an engineer, faced challenges in securing employment, while his mother supported the family by working as a seamstress.

 Bauer attended high school in Haifa and at sixteen, inspired by his history teacher, Rachel Krulik, he decided to dedicate himself to studying history.
 Upon completing high school, he joined the Palmach.
-He attended Cardiff University in Wales on a British scholarship, interrupting his studies to fight in the 1948 Arab-Israeli War, after which he completed his degree.
+He earned a scholarship to study history at Cardiff University but paused his education to serve in the 1948 Arab-Israeli War.
+He completed his bachelor's degree in 1948 and obtained a master's degree in 1950.